 The onus for ensuring notification of non-compliance with the schemes is likely to fall on human resources departments within recipient businesses.
 They will be required to consider and investigate any potential inadvertent breaches, a process which is likely to be both arduous and costly, particularly against the backdrop of the on-going business uncertainty and economic pressures causes by COVID-19.

-In short, if you have any concerns or uncertainties about your position, we can apply our experience and expertise to help you resolve any concerns.
+In short, if you have any concerns or uncertainties about your position, we can help you resolve any concerns.

 The potential for reputational and financial fallout can be navigated with the correct advice and pre-emptive action.
-Our team specialises in resolving disputes with HMRC while fiercely guarding our clients' interests.
+Our team specialises in resolving disputes and investigations with HMRC while fiercely guarding our clients' interests.

 Reasons to act now